Ochiengsteven/budgetly/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
 <br>

-#### **I would like to express my sincere gratitude to Gregoire Vella for the original design idea and for the kindness of allowing students to use his page as a template.** ####
+#### Special thanks to Gregoire Vella for the original design inspiration and his generosity in permitting students to use his page as a template. ####

 <br>

-I would like to extend my heartfelt gratitude to Microverse for providing me with the opportunity to undertake this capstone project.
-Additionally, I am immensely thankful to the code reviewers who took the time to assess my work and provide valuable feedback, which greatly contributed to the refinement and success of the project.
-Your guidance and support have been invaluable throughout this solo endeavor, and I am truly grateful for your contributions.
+I am deeply grateful to Microverse for offering me the opportunity to embark on this capstone project.
+My sincere appreciation goes out to the dedicated code reviewers whose meticulous assessment and insightful feedback significantly enhanced the refinement and success of the project.
+Your unwavering guidance and support have been instrumental in this solo endeavor, and I extend my heartfelt thanks for your invaluable contributions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <br>

 ## 📝 License <a name="license"></a>